awelm/blog/content/posts/evil-compiler.md

 > As the level of program gets lower, these bugs [backdoor injections] will be harder and harder to detect.
 >

 You could easily expose the basic backdoor injections in this blog post by using a disassembler or the real `sha256sum` utility instead of our compromised one.
 Our evil C++ compiler is relatively easy to detect because it isn’t widely used and therefore can’t influence verification tools to hide its wrongdoings.
 Unfortunately the Thompson attack becomes harder to detect if the evil compiler is widely distributed or if the attack targets layers under the compiler.
 Imagine trying to detect backdoor injections in your assembler which is responsible for compiling assembly instructions into machine code.
 An attacker could also create an evil linker that injects backdoors as it weaves together different object files and their symbols.
-It would be extremely difficult to detect an evil assembler or linker.
-The worst part is that an evil assembler/linker has the potential to affect multiple compilers since different compilers likely share these components.
+The worst part is that an evil assembler or linker can affect multiple compilers since different compilers likely share these components.

 \
-These conclusions are frightening and you might be wondering if there’s anything you can do to defend yourself.
-Sadly there are no solutions that provide full protection but there are some decent countermeasures.
+These conclusions are frightening and you might be wondering if there are any countermeasures you can take.
 The current best known defense is [Diverse Double-Compiling](https://dwheeler.com/trusting-trust/) (DDC), introduced by David Wheeler in 2009.
-To briefly summarize DDC uses different compilers of the same language to test the integrity of a chosen compiler.
-In order to pass this test the attacker must have modified all the selected compilers beforehand to insert backdoors into each other, which is a decent amount of work.
+DDC uses different compilers of the same language to test the integrity of a chosen compiler.
+To defeat DDC the attacker must have modified all the selected compilers beforehand to insert backdoors into each other, which grows quadratically with the number of selected compilers.
 DDC is a good idea but it has 2 shortcomings that come to mind.
 The first is that DDC requires all selected compilers to have reproducible builds, meaning that each compiler always generates the exact same executable given the same source code.
 Reproducible builds aren’t very common because compilers by default include things like timestamps and unique IDs in their builds.
 The second shortcoming is that DDC becomes less effective for languages that only have a few compilers.
-Also DDC can’t even be applied to newer languages like Rust with only one compiler.
+Also DDC can’t even be applied to newer languages like Rust with only [one compiler](https://en.wikipedia.org/wiki/List_of_compilers#Rust_compilers).
 In summary, DDC isn’t a silver bullet and the Thompson attack is still considered to be an open problem.

 \
-So I’ll ask again: Do you still trust your compiler?
+So I’ll ask again: Do you still trust your compiler? 😅